Should You Build an Emergency Fund or Pay Off Debt?

 You want to avoid new debt for a future expense

-Of course, this is where discretion is needed.
-For instance: It may be more productive to pay off high-interest revolving credit card debt rather than to save up for home renovations, which could be financed on good terms using a home equity loan.
-Consider loan terms, such as APR and loan length, before deciding whether to save money or pay off debt.
+Of course, there are exceptions to this rule.
+For instance, it may be more productive to pay off high-interest revolving credit card debt rather than to save up for home renovations, which you might be able to finance on good terms using a home equity loan.
+Consider loan terms, such as interest rate and loan length, before deciding whether to save money or pay off debt.

 You have an immediate obligation to repay the debt

 Paying a mortgage, auto loans and other debts that keep a roof over your head should always be your top priority.
-It may seem obvious, but you should never skip minimum monthly payments on debt in order to grow your emergency funds.
-Skipping debt payments could result in the following consequences:
+Never skip minimum monthly payments on debt in order to grow your emergency funds.
+Skipping debt payments could result in:

-- Your property may be seized by the bank (in the case of secured loans)
+- Seized property (in the case of secured loans)

 Consider your loans and other necessary living expenses when building your budget.
 Money that falls outside of your “needs” can be used for savings or additional debt repayment.